katpavan/katpavan.github.io/portfolio.md

 These are companies I've made angel investments in.
 I've put $1M of my own money into these companies.

 ## Security

-- [Stratodyne](https://www.linkedin.com/company/stratodyne/) - making persistent aerial surveillance feasible through small interconnected blimps that can fly for months in the stratosphere.
+- [Aethero](https://aethero.com/) - making persistent aerial surveillance feasible through small interconnected blimps that can fly for months in the stratosphere.

+## Web3

+- [Hey Mint](https://www.heymint.xyz/) - Powerful NFT Creator tools.
+Created by [Curious Addys' Trading Club](https://curiousaddys.com/)
+- [Cryptoslam](https://cryptoslam.io/) - CryptoSlam is the leading NFT aggregator, collecting and analyzing data for millions of NFTs across 15+ Blockchains.

 ## Healthcare